 7.3.3.
 Point Cloud Representation

 In addition to the spatial representations defined in the Core module, the geometry of physical spaces and of thematic surfaces can now also be provided by 3D point clouds using MultiPoint geometry.
-This allows, for example, to spatially represent the building hull, a room within a building or a single wall surface just by a point cloud.
-All thematic feature types including transportation objects, vegetation, city furniture, etc. can be spatially represented by point clouds, too.
+This allows, for example, spatially representing the building hull, a room within a building or a single wall surface just by a point cloud.
+All thematic feature types including transportation objects, vegetation, city furniture, etc. can also be spatially represented by point clouds.
 In this way, the ClearanceSpace of a road or railway could, for instance, be modelled directly from the result of a mobile laser scanning campaign.
 Point clouds can either be included in a CityGML dataset or just reference an external file of some common types such as LAS or LAZ.

 7.3.4.
-Coordinate Reference Systems
+Coordinate Reference Systems (CRS)

 CityGML is about 3D city and landscape models.
 This means that nearly all geometries use 3D coordinates, where each single point and also the points defining the boundaries of surfaces and solids have three coordinate values (x,y,z) each.
-Coordinates always have to be given with respect to a coordinate reference system (CRS) that relates them unambiguously with a specific position on Earth.
+Coordinates always have to be given with respect to a coordinate reference system (CRS) that relates them unambiguously with a specific position on the Earth.
 In contrast to CAD or BIM, each 3D point is absolutely georeferenced, which makes CityGML especially suitable to represent geographically large extended structures like airports, railways, bridges, dams, where the Earth curvature has a significant effect on the object’s geometry (for further explanations see Kaden & Clemen 2017).

 In most CRS, the (x,y) coordinates refer to the horizontal position of a point on the Earth’s surface.
 The z coordinate typically refers to the vertical height over (or under) the reference surface.
-Note that it depends on the chosen CRS whether x and y are given as angular values like latitude and longitude or as distance values in meters or feet.
-In general, all kinds of 3D CRS according to ISO 19111 can be used.
+Note that depending on the chosen CRS, x and y may be given as angular values like latitude and longitude or as distance values in meters or feet.
+According to ISO 19111, numerous 3D CRS can be used.
 This includes global as well as national reference systems using geocentric, geodetic, or projected coordinate systems.

 7.4.
 CityGML Core Model: Space Concept, Levels of Detail, Special Spatial Types